holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 </p>
 The purpose of this document is to provide an introduction on how to use the Holos model (version 4) and the required vs. optional inputs.

-For the purpose of this training, we are going to create a farm that has an annual swine production system, and a feed crop production system.
+For the purpose of this training, we are going to create a farm that has a swine production system and a feed crop production system.
 The farm is located in Manitoba near Portage La Prairie.

 <br>